Help Center

 How do I make my profile stand out?+

 Your profile is yours to personalize: add a photo and a cover banner, pick an accent color, answer a few prompts, add lifestyle badges, the languages you speak, a fun fact, your neighborhood favorites, and even a Spotify anthem or playlist.
-A completeness meter shows what's left — a fuller, verified profile earns more trust and more replies.
+A completeness meter shows what's left, and a fuller, verified profile earns more trust and more replies.

 How do I contact support?+

-Open “Contact support” from the Help Center or your account menu to file a ticket — a complaint, a concern, or a question.
+Open “Contact support” from the Help Center or your account menu to file a ticket, whether it's a complaint, a concern, or a question.
 You'll see replies in-app and get a notification when support responds.
 Plus and Host Pro members are flagged priority and jump to the top of the queue.

 Verification & trust